groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/sign/metadata/csv.en.md

 ############################# About ############################
 about:
     enable: true
-    title: "About GroupDocs.Signature for Java API"
+    title: "About GroupDocs.Signature for Java Metadata signatures API"
     content: |
         [GroupDocs.Signature for Java](https://products.groupdocs.com/signature/java/) is a popular API for digital documents e-signing.
 Signatures like texts, images, digital certificates, barcodes, QR-codes, stamps or metadata are available.
 Signatures might be placed on PDFs, MS Word documents, MS Excel workbooks, MS PowerPoint presentations, Adobe Photoshop files and various image formats.
 Customers can sign their document and update, search, verify, delete or preview e-signatures which were put on those documents.
 Moreover, a lot of abilities for signatures customization are provided.